datacarpentry/semester-biology/exercises/Data-frames-R.md

 you decide to write a program to automate the process.

-Download the data (note that it has a header this time), use `read.csv()` to import it into R, and then calculate the volumes in a data.frame where the first column contains the ShrubIDs and the second column contains the volume.
-Use a `for` loop to print out each combination of ShrubID and volume.
+Download the data (note that it has a header this time), use `read.csv()` to import it into R, and then calculate the volumes in a `data.frame` where the first column contains the ShrubIDs and the second column contains the volume.
+Print out the ShrubID and volume `data.frame`.